Trauma

 Watch this video that explains the importance of staying connected to people after a traumatic event and how to reach out for support.

 There are a number of types of therapy that have proven helpful in treating the lasting effects of trauma.
-Below we’ve outlined a few of the more common options.

-• Eye-Movement Desensitization and Reprocessing (EMDR)
+• Eye-movement desensitisation and reprocessing (EMDR)

 The EMDR therapy has been very helpful to me.
 It has been a great help, not only in lessening the impact of my PTSD but also in becoming more self-aware.